warpdotdev/docs/scripts/README.md

 ## Open Source Licenses

-In order to run the scripts for updating the open source licenses, please checkout the [licenses_docs section](https://github.com/warpdotdev/developer-experience/tree/main/src/licenses_docs) of the developer-experience repository.
+In order to run the scripts for updating the open source licenses, please check out the [licenses_docs section](https://github.com/warpdotdev/developer-experience/tree/main/src/licenses_docs) of the developer-experience repository.

 This repo is nested under dx/src and there are scripts under dx/scripts to run the flows for updating the licenses.